replikativ/circleci-orb/README.md

 ## Usage

 Example use-cases are provided on the orb [registry page](https://circleci.com/orbs/registry/orb/replikativ/clj-tools#usage-examples).
 Source for these examples can be found within the `src/examples` directory.
 Unittests are run via `./bin/run-unittests` and integration tests are run via `./bin/run-integrationtests`.
-Formatting is checked with `cljfmt`, a build is executed with `seancorfield/depstar` and deployments to Clojars are done `deps-deploy/deps-deploy`.
+Formatting is checked with `cljfmt`, a build is created with clj-tools and deployments to Clojars are done `deps-deploy/deps-deploy`.

 For using the default replikativ workflow it is only necessary to basically copy one of the examples into the `.circleci/config.yml` file, commit and push it.
-The default steps are setup, format, build, unittest, deploy-snapshot (for commits to development branch) and deploy-release (for commit to master branch).
-If you want to run integration tests there is one already there for integrationtesting with a PostgreSQL database that listens on port 5432 with a database 'config-test', user 'alice' and password 'foo'.
-One for PostgreSQL and MariaDB exists as well, connection to MariaDB works quite the same.
+The default steps are setup, format, build, unittest and deploy.
+If you want to run integration tests there are some already there for integrationtesting with specific databases.

 ## Release

-Commit the new Orb to the git repository and [set the release type in the commit message](https://circleci.com/docs/2.0/creating-orbs/#issue-a-new-release). `[semver:patch]` as part of the message in case you want to release a patch version or your Orb.
+Commit the new Orb to the git repository and [set the release type in the commit message](https://circleci.com/docs/2.0/creating-orbs/#issue-a-new-release).
+`[semver:patch]` as part of the message in case you want to release a patch version or your Orb.